NAR8789/password-generator/README.md

 ### `generate.sh`

 This is just a wrapper around `shuf`.
-Given input on stdin, it outputs 4 lines at random.
+Given input on stdin, it outputs 5 lines at random.
+Repeats are allowed.

 ```bash
 $ cat word_list.txt | ./generate.sh